 The traffic light stays gray?

-For the effect traffic light of a tree element (project/package/measure) to jump on, the following requirements must be met:
+To "turn on" the color for the effect traffic light of a tree element (project/package/measure), the following requirements must be met:

 - In the profile of the element, an effect must be selected that is indicated by the traffic light.
 Select the effect in the Position field.
 You can find out more about this topic here.

-- Plan and actual values must be selected in at least one period so that a delta can be calculated.
+- Plan and actual values must be entered in at least one period (e.g. week or month) so that a delta can be calculated.

 Activity Traffic Lights